pmfarley/Assisted-Installer-Static-IP/README.md

 ## **STEP 15.
 CONFIGURE NETWORKING:**

 a.
-From the _Networking_ menu, select the discovered network subnet, and enter the static IP addresses for the API VIP and Ingress VIP.
+From the _Networking_ menu, select the discovered `network subnet`, and enter the static IP addresses for the `API VIP` and `Ingress VIP`.

 b.
-To edit the Cluster network CIDR, Host prefix, and Service network CIDR, first select _use advanced networking_.
+(OPTIONAL) To edit the Cluster network CIDR, Host prefix, and Service network CIDR, first select _use advanced networking_.

 c.
 To proceed, click on _Next_.
 ![image](https://user-images.githubusercontent.com/48925593/134448546-c1e05bae-cc25-4aca-abc3-c495a0b33b63.png)